Limosilactobacillus reuteri: Antimicrobial

-Limosilactobacillus reuteri is known to produce reuterin, reutericin 6 and reutericyclin.
+Limosilactobacillus reuteri produces reuterin, reutericin 6 and reutericyclin.

 Reuterin

 In the late 1980s, Walter Dobrogosz, Ivan Casas and colleagues discovered that L. reuteri produced a novel broad-spectrum antibiotic substance via the organism's fermentation of glycerol.
 They named this substance reuterin, after Reuter.
 Reuterin is a multiple-compound dynamic equilibrium (HPA system, HPA) consisting of 3-hydroxypropionaldehyde, its hydrate, and its dimer.
 At concentrations above 1.4 M, the HPA dimer was predominant.
 However, at concentrations relevant for biological systems, HPA hydrate was the most abundant, followed by the aldehyde form.

 Reuterin inhibits the growth of some harmful Gram-negative and Gram-positive bacteria, along with yeasts, fungi and protozoa.
-Researchers found that L. reuteri can secrete sufficient amounts of reuterin to achieve the desired antimicrobial effects.
-Furthermore, since about four to five times the amount of reuterin is needed to kill "good" gut bacteria (i.e. L. reuteri and other Lactobacillus species) as "bad", this would allow L. reuteri to remove gut invaders without harming other gut microbiota.
+Researchers reported that L. reuteri can secrete sufficient amounts of reuterin to achieve desirable antimicrobial effects.
+Furthermore, since about four to five times the amount of reuterin is needed to kill "good" gut bacteria (i.e. L. reuteri and other Lactobacillus species) as "bad", L. reuteri can potentially remove gut invaders without harming other gut microbiota.

 Some studies questioned whether reuterin production is essential for L. reuteris health-promoting activity.
-The discovery that it produces an antibiotic substance led to a great deal of further research.
-In early 2008, L. reuteri was confirmed to be capable of producing reuterin in the gastrointestinal tract, improving its ability to inhibit the growth of E. coli.
+In 2008, L. reuteri was confirmed to be capable of producing reuterin in the gastrointestinal tract, improving its ability to inhibit the growth of E. coli.

 The gene cluster controlling the biosynthesis of reuterin and cobalamin in the L. reuteri genome is a genomic island acquired from an anomalous source.

 Clinical results in humans

 Although L. reuteri occurs naturally in humans, it is not found in all individuals.
 Dietary supplementation can sustain high levels of it in those with deficiencies.
 Oral intake of L. reuteri has been shown to effectively colonize the intestines of healthy individuals.
-Colonization begins within days of ingestion, although levels drop months later if intake is stopped.
+Colonization begins within days of ingestion, although levels drop after months if intake is stopped.
 L. reuteri is found in breast milk.
-Oral intake on the mother's part increases the amount of L. reuteri present in her milk, and the likelihood that it will be transferred to the child.
+Oral intake on the mother's part increases the amount of L. reuteri present in her milk, and the likelihood that it will be transferred to her child.